raphamachado/guessing-game/README.md

 Hello!

-This project (idea from Driven Education) is a JS WhatsApp mini-app to send messages automatically.
+This project is a Guessing game made only with Python.